 28 of 30

 This is the shrub that gave Hollywood its name.
-Heteromeles arbutifolia is native to California and grows in USDA Zones 7–11.
-It has small white flowers that produce red berries.Continue to 29 of 30 below.
+Heteromeles arbutifolia is native to California and has small white flowers that produce red berries.Continue to 29 of 30 below.

 29 of 30

 The Paeonia suffruticosa shrub can produce very large flowers in different shades from white to pink, red, or purple.
-It can grow in USDA Zones 4–8 and needs regular watering.
+It needs regular watering.

 30 of 30

-Different species of Viburnums can give your garden color in different seasons, not only with flowers but also with their leaves and fruit.
+Different species of viburnum can give your garden color in multiple seasons, not only with flowers but also with their leaves and fruit.